Tiny Beautiful Things

-Tiny Beautiful Things: Advice on Love and Life from Dear Sugar is a book written by the American author Cheryl Strayed.
+Tiny Beautiful Things: Advice on Love and Life from Dear Sugar is a 2012 self-help book by American author and podcaster Cheryl Strayed.
 Tiny Beautiful Things is a collection of essays compiled from Strayed's "Dear Sugar" advice column, which she wrote anonymously, on The Rumpus, an online literary magazine.
 The columns focus as much on her literary memoir as they do on advice and self-help.

-The book was published by Vintage Books, a division of Random House Publishing, on July 10, 2012, and debuted at No. 5 on the "New York Times Best Seller list" in the advice and self-help category.
+The book was published on July 10, 2012, by Vintage Books, a division of Random House Publishing, and debuted at No. 5 on the New York Times Best Seller list in the advice and self-help category.

 "Dear Sugar" column

-The book is a collection of essays from "Dear Sugar," Strayed's advice column on The Rumpus.
-Strayed took over this column, under the pseudonym "Sugar," on March 11, 2010.
+The book is a collection of essays from "Dear Sugar", Strayed's advice column on The Rumpus.
+Strayed took over this column, under the pseudonym "Sugar", on March 11, 2010.
 It was created and previously written by her friend, Steve Almond.
 She wrote for the column anonymously and without pay until the column ended in 2012, months before Tiny Beautiful Things was published.
 As Sugar, Strayed responded to anonymous questions with searing honesty.
 She drew from her own life experiences in her letters and shared them in raw detail, both the good and the bad.
 She once said, "I’ve always written the column as if I were a naked woman standing in a field showing you everything but her face."
 In February, 2012, Strayed revealed her true identity as Sugar.

 Tiny Beautiful Things is a compilation of columns chosen by Strayed, including both her favorite and most popular essays.
 The book also includes essays that were never published on the website.